-Dr. Pedro Baiz is the first Royal Society Entrepreneur in Residence at Imperial College London.
+Dr. Pedro Baiz was the first Royal Society Entrepreneur in Residence at Imperial College London.
 He is currently based in the Department of Computing, specifically the Adaptive Emergent Systems Engineering Group and works closely with the newly formed Sustainable Tech Lab at Imperial-X.

 Non-financial systems include all the potential areas of application for Cyber Physical Systems (Internet of Things) in combination with Data Science techniques, such as:

 - Energy (e.g. Smart Grid, Smart Energy Systems)

 - Materials and Buildings (e.g. Smart Buildings)